spryker/spryker-docs/docs/pbc/all/merchant-management/202407.0/marketplace/marketplace-merchant-commission-feature-overview.md

 Priority and groups are used to make sure relevant commissions are applied when there are multiple commissions in a system.

 Merchant commission groups are used when multiple commissions need to be applied per order.
 By default, there are `primary` and `secondary` commission groups.
-When commissions of both groups exist in a shop, for each order or order item, one commission from each group is applied; the commission from the primary group is applied first.
+When commissions of both groups exist in a shop, for each order, one commission from each group is applied; the commission from the primary group is applied first.

 Merchant commission priority is used to define which commission is to be applied within a commission group when there're multiple commissions in a system.
 Priority is defined in an ascending order starting from 1.
-If groups aren't used in a system, but there're multiple commissions, priority is used to define which commission is applied in the system.
+If multiple commissions have the same priority, the last created commission is applied.

-For example, your setup with groups and priority could be as follows.
+For example, your setup could be as follows.
 We simplified the commissions for this example by removing irrelevant fields.

 | Commission Key | Priority | Group |
 | - | - | - |